singh-man/books/crackingTheCoding/18_advancedTopics.md

 #168.
 8.14	We can think about each possibility as each place where we can put parentheses.
 This
 		means around each operator, such that the expression  is split at the operator.
 What is the base case?
 #169.
-5.1	To clear the bits, create a"bit mask"that looks like a series of 1s, then Os, then 1s.
+5.1	To clear the bits, create a "bit mask" that looks like a series of 1s, then Os, then 1s.
 #170.
 8.3	Start with a brute force algorithm.
 #171.
 6.7	You can attempt this mathematically, although the math is pretty difficult.
 You might
 		find it easier to estimate it up to families of, say, 6 children.
 This won't give you a good